MistaNewVegas/cct211-spending-tracker/readme.md

 # Instructions for use
   !!!
 Please remember your password !!!
-  Use default password: "   " to access the preset profile and data.
+  Use default password "password" to access the preset profile and data.
   Click register to set up your own account and create your own profile data.
   Dashboard: Quick view of your current financial status, click view image buttons to view your status graphs.
   Sheets: You can view existing transaction records, enter new transaction information and save it.
-  Notes:
+  Notes: Record more information and details about your spending.
   Settings: You can change your profile here (Name, Budgets, Change password)